ForModLabUHel/forClimate/README_mottiprebas.md

 The Motti initialization files are given with the *-d* option and multiple files can be matched with regular expression.

 >[!NOTE]
->Currently each initialization file can have one site only.
+>Currently each Motti initialization file can have one site only.

 Results for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*) will appear in their respective directories and named using simulation steps.
 For example *prebascieff/PrebasCoeff_5-10.txt*